Oh, Baby — Part 2!

 So let’s do a quick update.
 Our Jenny and her husband welcomed their little Isla on Cinco de Mayo – she was 6 lbs, 3 oz., and 21 inches long.
 We got to meet her the other day and she is simply a doll baby, as you can see from the picture.
 Congratulations, Jenny!

-And as I mentioned, we are working on designing several nurseries for clients now and are excited to show you the results once they are finished.
+And as I mentioned, we are working on designing several nurseries in San Diego for clients now and are excited to show you the results once they are finished.
 Nursery design has come a long way from the old days of requisite pink or blue, frills or fire trucks.
 For example, one nursery client has asked us take a very contemporary approach.
 She is expecting twins — a boy and a girl — so we are going with soft gray walls and subtle touches of blue and pink.

 Another client is having a boy.
 We are working with her on a vintage design that will either feature airplanes or baseball.
 The color scheme is navy blue, cream and a hint of red, with wood-planked walls.
 It’s a look that will carry the room well into his young childhood when the crib is replaced with a twin bed.
 (Yes, those sweet babies do grow up!)

 That ability to transition the nursery to a bedroom as the child grows is a result of the trend we are seeing away from “cutesy” nursery design.
 The look is still youthful but not as juvenile with flexible color palettes that adapt to growing kids’ interests.
 It also helps that furniture manufacturers such as Restoration Hardware are offering better options suited to style as well as function.

 We are nursery design experts!
 But we love all aspects of design and remodeling — if we can assist you with your home, please contact us for a complimentary consultation.